PappaMYST/mero-khutruke/README.md

 # Mero Khutruke - A Web-Based Personal Finance Manager
+This repository contains the all the resources and the actual project for the partial fulfilment of the requirements for the degree of Bachelor in Information Technology (BIT).
+This project is submitted to Department of Information Technology, Central Campus of Technology, Dharan, Sunsari, Nepal.
+Our project is named Mero Khutruke.

+## Team Members:
+- Darshan Shakya (BIT 343/077)
+- Sanjiv Rai (BIT 359/077)
+- Santosh Rai (BIT 361/077)

 ## How to use
 - Clone the repository with **git clone**
 - Copy .env.example file to .env and edit database credentials there